-- (1) Subdivision proposals and development proposals shall be consistent with the need to minimize flood damage and are subject to all applicable standards in these regulations. - (1) Location of the buildable areas on new subdivision lots within the special floodhazard areas is prohibited.
-The building restriction line for new subdivision lots shall be established at the more restrictive of 25' from the site contour equal to the
+- (1) Subdivision proposals and development proposals shall be consistent with the need to minimize flood damage and are subject to all applicable standards in these regulations. - (1) Location of the buildable areas on new subdivision lots within the special flood hazard areas is prohibited.
+The building restriction line for new subdivision lots shall be established at the more restrictive of 25' from the site contour equal to the BFE or the flood protection setback. - (2) Within proposed subdivisions, the mapped special flood hazard area and the natural vegetation waterward of the site contour equal to the BFE shall be preserved as natural buffer areas or open space by deed restriction, or similar instrument.

-BFE or the flood protection setback. - Within proposed subdivisions, the floodplain areasmapped special flood hazard area and theirthe natural vegetation waterward of the site contour equal to the BFE shall be preserved as natural buffer areas, or open space, recreation, and similar compatible uses by deed restriction, restrictive covenants, or other or similar instrument or donation to. - (3) Any portion of a platted lot that includes land trust.
-At a minimum, areas that are below the area preserved base flood elevation shall be deed restricted, or otherwise protected to preserve it as open space. - (2) Subdivision proposals and development proposals shall have utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage. - (3) Subdivision proposals and development proposals shall have adequate drainage paths provided to reduce exposure to flood hazards and to guide floodwaters around and away from proposed structures. - (4) Subdivision proposals and development proposals containing at least 5 lots or at least 5 acres, whichever is the lesser, that are wholly or partially in flood hazard areas where base flood elevation data are not provided by the Floodplain Administrator or available from other sources, shall be supported by determinations of base flood elevations as required in Section 0 of these regulations. - (5) Subdivision access roads shall have the driving surface at or above the base flood elevation. - (6) In special flood hazard areas of nontidal waters of the State: - (a) Subdivision proposals shall be laid out such that proposed building pads are located outside of the special flood hazard area and any portion of platted lots that include land areas that are below the base flood elevation shall be used for other purposes, deed restricted, or otherwise protected to preserve it as open space. - (b) Subdivision access roads shall have the driving surface at or above the base flood elevation.
+- (3) Any portion of a platted lot that includes land areas that are below the base flood elevation shall be deed restricted, or otherwise protected to preserve it as open space. - (2) Subdivision proposals and development proposals shall have utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage. - (3) Subdivision proposals and development proposals shall have adequate drainage paths provided to reduce exposure to flood hazards and to guide floodwaters around and away from proposed structures. - (4) Subdivision proposals and development proposals containing at least 5 lots or at least 5 acres, whichever is the lesser, that are wholly or partially in flood hazard areas where base flood elevation data are not provided by the Floodplain Administrator or available from other sources, shall be supported by determinations of base flood elevations as required in Section 0 of these regulations. - (5) Subdivision access roads shall have the driving surface at or above the base flood elevation. - (6) In special flood hazard areas of nontidal waters of the State: - (a) Subdivision proposals shall be laid out such that proposed building pads are located outside of the special flood hazard area and any portion of platted lots that include land areas that are below the base flood elevation shall be used for other purposes, deed restricted, or otherwise protected to preserve it as open space. - (b) Subdivision access roads shall have the driving surface at or above the base flood elevation.